jura43/oc-tool/README.md

 Finally for deploying all previous specified object I create bash script that asks for a name to whom this WordPress set will be deployed or whose set will be deleted.
 Since OpenShift cluster doesn't have dynamic templating engine to replace strings within script I use envsubst command.

 [![](https://i.imgur.com/L6JQSVP.png)](https://i.imgur.com/L6JQSVP.png)

+## How to use script
+To use this script you have create project object in OpenShift cluster using web console or using following commands

+    oc new-project wordpress-test
+    oc new-project wordpress-production

+after cloing the repo you have add execute permission to the file and you are ready to go

+    chmod +x oc-tool.sh
+	./oc-tool.sh